Nikon D300 vs D7200

 Studio photographers will appreciate that the Nikon D300 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300 and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300 and D7200 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D7200 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D300 or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.